 If the allowances do not exceed the amounts or periods detailed below, the total allowance must be reflected under code 3714 on the IRP5 certificate.
-Where the allowances exceed the amounts or periods detailed below, the total allowance must be reflected under code 3704 (local) or 3715 (foreign) on the IRP5 certificate.
+Where the allowances exceed the amounts or periods detailed below, the total allowance must be reflected under code 3704 (local) or 3715 (foreign).